pimbrouwers/Donald/README.md

 ## Key Features

-Donald is a well-tested library that aims to make working with [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview) safer and *a lot more* succinct.
+Donald is a generic library that aims to make working with [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview) safer and more succinct.
 It is an entirely generic abstraction, and will work with all ADO.NET implementations.

-> If you came looking for an ORM (object-relational mapper), this is not the library for you.
-And may the force be with you.

 ## Design Goals